• About

 Serving Suggestions

 • For Breakfast: Since these pancakes are pareve, you could do a hearty breakfast of scrambled salami and eggs alongside the matzo meal latkes for a meal that will fuel you all day long.
-And if dairy is more your jam, top them with cottage cheese and serve with an iced mocha for a sweeter start to the day.
+And if dairy is more your jam, top them with cottage cheese and serve with an homemade iced mocha for a sweeter start to the day.

 • For Brunch: Pair with some farfel muffins slathered with butter, some fried matzo or a spinach egg frittata.
 Make a pitcher of Mango smoothie, a big fruit salad and a batch of matzo crack for dessert.